Please visit the News Page for up-to-date news.

-Since January 2019 we have changed the way patients access GP appointments at the Practice.
+Since January 2019 we changed the way patients access GP appointments at the Practice.
 There is no requirement to pre-book a GP appointment as any medical matters you present with will be dealt with on the day using AskmyGP.

 Ask my GP makes requesting help from your GP easier and for many patients more convenient.
 You will be able to send a request on any medical matter to a GP or Nurse Practitioner during the hours listed below using the link and a clinician will always aim to respond promptly where possible.
 All patients have to do to be able to consult online with their clinician is follow a few short, easy steps online to register.
 There’s never a queue online.